Clock Auctions Augmented with Unreliable Advice

-In this paper, we provide the first analysis of clock auctions through the learning-augmented framework.
-Specifically, rather than assuming that the auction has absolutely no information regarding the values of the bidders, we assume that it is provided with a prediction $\pred \in \feasible$ regarding which feasible set in $\feasible$ is the one that has the optimal social welfare.
-Crucially, this prediction can be arbitrarily inaccurate, so the auction needs to use it carefully to maintain any bounded robustness.
+We provide the first analysis of clock auctions within the learning-augmented framework.
+Specifically, rather than assuming that the auction has absolutely no information regarding the values of the bidders, we assume it is provided with a prediction, \( \pred \in \feasible \), regarding which feasible set in \( \feasible \) has the optimal social welfare.
+Crucially, this prediction can be arbitrarily inaccurate, so the auction must use it carefully to maintain any bounded robustness.

-In stark contrast to prior work, our first main result is a very optimistic one: we propose a learning-augmented clock auction that simultaneously achieves the ``best of both worlds''.
-Specifically, our auction achieves a constant approximation of the optimal social welfare whenever the prediction is accurate, i.e., $\pred$ is indeed optimal, while maintaining the worst-case approximation guarantee of $O(\log n)$, irrespective of how inaccurate the prediction may be.
-In fact, we show that it achieves a consistency of $1+\epsilon$ for an arbitrarily small constant $\epsilon>0$ while maintaining a robustness of $O(\frac{1}{\epsilon}\log n)$, and we prove that this is asymptotically optimal even with respect to its dependence on $\epsilon$.
-Finally, we also extend our auction to achieve a smoothly degrading approximation guarantee even when the prediction is not exactly accurate, up to some predetermined error tolerance.
+In stark contrast to prior work, our first main result is highly optimistic: we propose a learning-augmented clock auction that simultaneously achieves the "best of both worlds."
+Specifically, our auction achieves a constant approximation of the optimal social welfare whenever the prediction is accurate, i.e., \( \pred \) is indeed optimal, while maintaining the worst-case approximation guarantee of \( O(\log n) \), regardless of how inaccurate the prediction may be.
+In fact, we show that it achieves a consistency of \( 1+\epsilon \) for any desired, arbitrarily small constant \( \epsilon > 0 \), while maintaining a robustness of \( O(\frac{1}{\epsilon} \log n) \), and we prove that this is asymptotically optimal even with respect to its dependence on \( \epsilon \).
+We also extend this auction to achieve error tolerance, i.e., an approximation guarantee that degrades gracefully as a function of the error, up to some predetermined error tolerance threshold.